orbitalmartian8/orbitalblog/content/blog/gotosocial-test.md

 > Your timeline and your experience are shaped by who you follow and how you interact with people, not by metrics of engagement!

 ### My Opinions
 The software itself is so fast and lightweight, it doesn't have a web frontend so doesn't need anything server side for that.
+There are features missing, but they are on the roadmap, including some really cool features introduced in the latest release (hashtag support, account notes and [more](https://gts.superseriousbusiness.org/@gotosocial/statuses/01H7JEE1GMEAXPY9C00GZ3FJQ5).
+The software works with the Mastodon API which means that GoToSocial can be used and logged into from any (or at least most) Mastodon clients.